briolive/weekend-redux-feedback-loop/README.md

     [x] Input validation
     [x] Save 'understanding' in reducer on click 'Next' [x] Navigate to next page on click 'Next'
-[] Complete StepThree component
+    [] Next button saves 'understanding' in reducer and moves user to next page [] Complete StepThree component
     [] Create a reducer for 'support'
     [] Input validation